undisbeliever/terrific-audio-driver/README.md

 See [docs/licenses.md](docs/licenses.md) for full license text.

  * The audio driver (S-SMP and `.spc` code) is licensed under the [zlib License](audio-driver/LICENSE).
+ * The spc700asm assembler is licensed under the [MIT License](crates/spc700asm/LICENSE).
  * The compiler and GUI are licensed under the [MIT License](crates/tad-compiler/LICENSE).
  * The audio emulator used by the GUI is licensed under the [ISC License](crates/shvc-sound-emu/LICENSE).